top of page

 Then take down to Volume (3) (divide to go down, remember volume gets less at depth)

-Example 1: A flexible container with a volume of 35 litres is at 28m of fresh water, is taken up to 24m of Sea Water, what would the new volume be?
+Example 1: A flexible container with a volume of 35 litres is at 28m of freshwater and is taken up to 24m of seawater; what would the new volume be?

 Depth